-The Royal Welsh Agricultural Society are thrilled to become one of the major sponsors for CowsOnTour Roadshow.
+The Royal Welsh Agricultural Society is thrilled to become one of the major sponsors for CowsOnTour Roadshow.

 CowsOnTour is a group of farmers who are passionate about food and farming and who, for the past five years, have been taking the farm yard to the school yard to tell the farming story.